 CTS is a problem of the median nerve which runs from the forearm into the hand.
 When there is excessive pressure in the wrist, it causes swelling of the median nerve.
 This small area called the carpal tunnel is a narrow tunnel at the wrist made up of bones, soft tissues, nerves, tendons, ligaments and blood vessels.
 When the median nerve which runs through this tunnel gets compressed it causes pain, weakness, numbness or tingling in the hand and wrist which radiates into the forearm.
 The carpal tunnel is the most common area that gets compressed in both the hands and feet.

 CTS should be diagnosed and treated early.
 During your consultation, you will receive a standard physical examination of the hands, arms, shoulders and neck to help determine if your symptoms are related to daily activities or to an underlying disorder.
 Our highly skilled chiropractor will also utilize other orthopedic tests to try to produce the symptoms of carpal tunnel syndrome.
 Laboratory tests and x-rays can reveal diabetes, arthritis, fractures, and other common causes of wrist and hand pain.
+There are several conditions that cause hand or wrist pain that respond amazingly to innovative medicine and the advanced therapies we offer.

 A pinched nerve can happen in a variety of places throughout the body with some of the most common being the lower spine, wrists, neck, and legs.
 A pinched nerve occurs when the muscles or tendons around the nerve are inflamed, putting pressure on the nerve and either causing pain or even numbness throughout the extremities related or attached to this affected nerve.